Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

         </beans>
         ```

-    3. Place the Spring Framework configuration into the extension classpath of the Alfresco Content Services server.
+    3. Place the Spring Framework configuration into the extension classpath of the Content Services server.
 For example, you can use `./tomcat/shared/classes/alfresco/extension`.

-4. Restart Alfresco Content Services to fully register the Java-backed web script.
+4. Restart Content Services to fully register the Java-backed web script.

 Your example Java class extends `DeclarativeWebScript` just like other Java-backed web scripts.
 Its primary purpose is
 to locate a node in the repository given a node path, which it does using the `Repository` service.
 The `NodeRef`